Code-Institute-Submissions/Kdoggg666-MS2/README.md

 ## Features I would like to impliment

-I would like to implament a better scoring system as well as a difficulty selector which adds more cards when you select a difficulty level.
-However I am struggling with javasript and feel I wouldnt be able to implament this in time for my deadline.
+I would like to implament a better scoring system.
 I would also like to implament an input that stores the players name and displays it on the page somewhere.

 ## Wireframe
 ![Snake Hunt Memory Game](https://res.cloudinary.com/dyxe4g62g/image/upload/v1610553297/images/albums/MS2/memory-game.png "Snake Hunt")